 That said, we leave the formal theory of quantum fields alone.
-In the remainder of this chapter we briefly discuss some concepts and the Standard Model.
+In the remainder of this chapter we briefly discuss some concepts and summarize our 'Standard Model' of elementary particles.
 In Lecture 1 we formulate a relativistic wave equation for a spin-0 particle.
 In Lecture 2 we discuss classical QM perturbation theory and Fermi's Golden rule, which allows us to formalize the computation of a cross-section.
 In Lecture 3, we show how the Maxwell equations take a very simple form when expressed in terms of a new spin-1 field, which we identify as the photon.
 In lecture 4 we apply the developed tools to compute the scattering of spin-0 particles.
-In Lectures 5 and 6 we turn to $\text{spin}-\frac{1}{2}$ field, which are considerably more realistic given that all SM matter fields are indeed fermions.
+In Lectures 5 and 6 we turn to spin- $\frac{1}{2}$ fields, which are considerably more realistic given that all SM matter fields are indeed fermions.
 In Lectures 7 through 10, we introduce the weak interaction, gauge theory and electroweak unification.
 Finally, in Lectures 11-14 we look in more detail at electroweak symmetry breaking.